lzim/mtl/faciltator_dashboard.md

 ## Team

-- The Team button in the top navigation is for texting and maintaing private discussion threads with one or more individuals and open discussion threads with teams.
+- The Team button in the top navigation is for texting and maintaining private discussion threads with one or more individuals and open discussion threads with teams.
-- A person can chat with one or more people using the Team function by inputting the enduser name (usually the va.gov email address) of the person or people they want to address.
+- A person can chat with one or more people using the Team function by inputting the end user name (usually the va.gov email address) of the person or people they want to address.
-- A person can chat with with an entire team at once, provided they are a registered enduser in that team.
+- A person can chat with with an entire team at once, provided they are a registered end user in that team.

 ### Set up a Private Conversation